JJ Lin: 2003–2006: Debut and career beginnings

 In May 2009, Lin won three awards at the 14th annual Composers and Authors Society of the UK (Compass) Awards Presentations, a ceremony that honors performers in the music scene.
 It was held at the Royal Albert Hall, Hyde Park, Buckingham Palace and Raffles City Convention Centre, Singapore.
 He was honored with the Top Local Artiste of the Year award, which is given out to Singaporean artists who generated the highest royalty earnings for the year.
 In that same year, Lin won the Singapore Youth Award.
 In 2009, his singing career was put on hold due to his voice being damaged by acid reflux and flu, as well as his hectic touring and recording schedules.
 His poor health forced him to return to Singapore to recover and receive treatments.
-He released the seventh album, Hundred Days, on 18 December 2009.
+On 18 December 2009, he released the seventh album, Hundred Days.

+2010–2013: Continued success

 In May 2010, Lin performed in America for the first time at the Asian Pacific American Heritage Month Concert Tour (APAHM).
 In June 2010, Lin performed together with American singer Sean Kingston at the opening concert of the Marina Bay Sands to thousands of invited VIPs guests.
 But both were absent at the inaugural YOG Opening Ceremony.
 Lin's eighth album, She Says (她說), was released on 8 December 2010.
 Lin's ninth studio album, Lost N Found (学不会) was released on 31 December 2011.
 A preview of his 9th album was made available on 12 December 2011 on various Chinese internet radio channels.
 Lin's tenth anniversary album, Stories Untold (因你而在) was released on 13 March 2013.
 A compilation of micro films were released in conjunction with the album, serving to expand the stories behind the songs.
 He worked with a few notable people on the album, including Ashin, Harry Chang (张怀秋), and his older brother Eugene Lim (林俊峰).
 He also started his world tour "Timeline" in July 2013 in Taipei, Taiwan.